- Start date: September

 You’ll carry out a research dissertation in a subject area of your choice.
 Research projects can be undertaken within your place of employment, nationally or internationally.
 You'll be supported in your projects through University links with a range of organisations, such as Autism Initiative and Scottish Autism.

-Dr Anna Robinson is the programme leader and advisor of studies.
+Gillian McConnell is the course leader and advisor of studies.

 The National Centre for Autism Studies